 A: The Whole Foods example is an interesting case.
 Clearly they are meeting a need for their audience.
 If you’ve shopped in Whole Foods, I think you’ll agree the clientele isn’t representative of the majority of America, and certainly not the growing global population that biotechnology promises to help feed.
 I’ve recently posted an article (included below) which addresses Whole Foods on the Truth About Trade & Technology blog, available here: http://www.truthabouttrade.org/2013/...
 Continue Reading

 Q: Why did your industry fight so hard to water down the recent GMO labeling law passed in Connecticut?
 Also, why did your industry spend over $50 million in 2012 to defeat similar labeling laws in California?http://www.floatingpath.com/2013/06/06/gmo-...

 Answered By: Ted Sheely, Board Member, Truth About Trade & Technology, Friday, 11/15/2013 7:20 pm

 A: The industry is spending money to defeat legislation that is largely drafted out of misunderstanding and fear.
-Those pressing for this legislation in many cases are ultimately looking toban a technology that we absolutely need to continue to feed our growing population at affordable prices using less inputs and less land.
-I’ve recently posted an article which addresses Prop 37 on the True Mission of the “Just Label It” Crowd on the Truth About Trade & Technology blog, here: http://...
+Those pressing for this legislation in many cases are ultimately looking to ban a technology that we absolutely need to continue to feed our growing population at affordable prices using less inputs and less land.
+I’ve recently posted an article that addresses Prop 37, "Standing Up to the True Mission of the 'Just Label It' Crowd," on the Truth About Trade & Technology...
 Continue Reading

 No Studies were Found.